Debt Collection Agency UK: The Overseas Creditor's Jurisdiction Map

 Does the UK debt collection agency need to be FCA-regulated for commercial cases?

 No. Commercial B2B collection sits outside FCA authorization.
 Agencies handling consumer debt must hold FCA "debt collecting" permission; commercial-only agencies do not appear on the FCA register, which is acceptable.
-An agency handling both requires FCA authorization for the consumer portion.

 How long does a UK commercial recovery take?